francoriba/PetriNets-Case-of-Application/README.md

 * ```/python_script```: here you'll find a simple Python script to validate the correctness of the transitions shot sequence obtained as a result of the execution of the Java project.

 This was a collaborative work.
-Here you can find the [original repo](https://github.com/camilacareggio/petri-net-concurrente) with the compleate commits and PR's history.
+Here you can find the [original repo](https://github.com/camilacareggio/petri-net-concurrente) with the complete commits and PR's history.